aaugustin/myks-gallery/README.rst

 Use case
 ========

-Instead of using a photo manager, I just create a new directory for each event and put my photos inside.
+Rather than use a photo manager, I just create a new directory for each event and put my photos inside.
 I include the date of the event in the name of the directory and I rename photos based on their date and time.
 I regularly synchronize my collection to a server with rsync_.